benjaminp/six/documentation/index.rst

 Binary and text data
 >>>>>>>>>>>>>>>>>>>>

-Python 3 enforces the distinction between far more rigoriously than does Python 2; binary data cannot be automatically coerced text data.  six provides the several functions to assist in classifying string data in all Python versions.
+Python 3 enforces the distinction between byte strings and text strings far more rigoriously than Python 2 does; binary data cannot be automatically coerced to or from text data.  six provides the several functions to assist in classifying string data in all Python versions.

 .. function:: b(data)